-- 4.19 The University provides two routes to the award of PhD by Research Publication; candidates may either submit a portfolio of retrospective work, or may work prospectively towards a PhD award by pursuing a publication strategy instead of a traditional thesis-based submission. - 4.20 Candidates for the retrospective award must be members of academic staff or alumni of the University of the West of Scotland.
-Staff from UWS partner organisations1 at the date of application for registration is eligible to apply. - 4.21 For the retrospective route candidates should be active researchers in their field of expertise and they should not normally submit material published more than ten years prior to the date when they are given permission to register for the degree. - 4.22 For the prospective route candidates may be registered for PhD by publication or MPhil/PhD, are expected to follow the standard application process of identifying an area of research interest and submitting a research proposal.
-During their studies candidates are expected to publish several significant research papers along with the submission of an extended narrative which draws together the published work into a single thesis. - 4.23 Candidates will be allowed to register for the degree only with the approval of the Chair of the Doctoral College Board to which all applications must be made. - 4.24 Permission to register will not normally be granted to candidates who already possess a PhD.
+- 4.19 The University provides two routes to the award of PhD by Research Publication/Portfolio; candidates may either submit a portfolio of retrospective work, or may work prospectively towards a PhD award by pursuing a publication strategy instead of a traditional thesis-based submission. - 4.20 Candidates pursuing the retrospective route must be members of academic staff who have completed any probationary period, or alumni of the University of the West of Scotland.
+Staff from UWS partner organisations at the date of application for registration is eligible to apply. - 4.21 For the retrospective route candidates should be active researchers in their field of expertise and they should submit material published not more than ten years prior to the date when they are given permission to register for the degree. - 4.22 For the prospective route candidates are registered for PhD by publication or MPhil/PhD and are expected to follow the standard application process.
+During their studies candidates are expected to publish several significant peer-reviewed research outputs along with the submission of an extended narrative (see Regulations 4.25 and 4.26), which draws together the published work into a single thesis. - 4.23 Candidates will be allowed to register for the degree only with the approval of the Chair of the Doctoral College Board to which all applications must be made. - 4.24 Permission to register will not normally be granted to candidates who already possess a PhD.